ijc8/ijc8.github.io/nime2024/index.md

 At this point, things may be feeling a little cramped, a bit spartan.
 Our examples so far have included... silence, an aliased sawtooth, and noise.
 Trying to play a single sine wave totally broke the bank!

 But don't give up hope.
 I promise we really can do some interesting things that fit within the confines of a card's QR code; we just have to get a little creative.
-In particular, we have shop for _value_.
+In particular, we must shop for _value_.
 We don't need to do less, but we need to make less do more.

 Composing a card is an exercise in concision.
 How much code does it take to explain your idea to the computer?
 Are you repeating yourself?
 Use the tools at your disposal keep it brief.
 These are the core classics of abstraction: loops and functions.
 (Beware of macros.)
 Code is compression.